 - Also alluded to in "Haunted Train" when Grandpa is tilling the titular urban legend, using "fiery underworld" in place of "Hell".
 In that same episode, Gerald sings a song about the train with a verse describing how the engineer "drove it straight to..." but he finishes with "Hey!" instead of Hell.

 - We get this little gem from "Back to School":

 Arnold: You're not too old, Grandpa, and you've still got plenty of brain cells.

 - Curly's Stalker with a Crush interest in Rhonda is anything but subtle.
 He's constantly suggestively telling her to "Give Daddy some sugar..."
 Sugaring is a type of relationship where one partner provides money or gifts to another, in exchange for sexual or romantic companionship.

 - "Grandpa's Packard" features this exchange.

 Ivana DeVansovich: Wonderful.
 I simply love your car.
 It's so well-preserved.

 Grandpa: That's not the only thing well-preserved around here, lady. *eyebrows move up and down*

-There was also a late-run episode in which Arnold found his father's journal which his Grandpa Phil begins to read aloud to the family.
-When he gets to his father's account of his wedding night Phil starts to read the words "It was the hottest night the jungle had" and the flashback showing us Arnold's parents in a hut seductively looking at each other... as Phil uncomfortably trails off from reading and distracts Arnold with thoughts of ordering dinner.
-As soon as Arnold leaves the room Phil rips out the page and hides it.
+- During "The Journal", Arnold found his father's journal which his Grandpa Phil begins to read aloud to the family.
+When he gets to his father's account of his wedding night, Phil starts to read the words "It was the hottest night the jungle had" and the flashback showing us Arnold's parents in a hut seductively looking at each other... as Phil uncomfortably trails off from reading and distracts Arnold with thoughts of ordering dinner.
+As soon as Arnold leaves the room, Phil rips out the page and hides it.

 Arnold: You did not fight Adolf Hitler, you're making this all up.